That’s right. News Corpse was banned as an “Unacceptable Domain” by the martinets of virtue at Reddit.

 For the past few weeks there has been a raging battle on the Reddit forum for politics.
 Known as a “subreddit” (or sub) the Politics section was created to be a venue for discussion, debate, and the exchange of information.
 Unfortunately, recent decisions by the moderators resulted in a venue where that exchange has become something less than free.

-The problems began when the moderators revised a list of banned sites that would be automatically removed from the politics sub.
+The problems began when the moderators revised a list of banned sites (now relocated here) that would be automatically removed from the politics sub.
 The list contains numerous news sites that are recognized as major contributors to the political discourse, including Alternet, The Heritage Foundation, Media Matters, Mother Jones, National Review, Reason, Salon, and ThinkProgress.
 [Mother Jones has since been reinstated].
 The new policy was quickly denounced by the community at large who reamed the moderators as censors, McCarthyites, and myriad other displays of verbal waterboarding.

 At first the moderators defended their actions as necessary to curb the alleged plague of what they called “blogspam,” “sensationalism,” or “bad journalism.”
 Obviously, it is impossible to fairly adjudicate most of these subjective principles without violating standards of free expression.
 The fact that respected journalists like the award-winning reporters at Mother Jones made the list is evidence of the foolishness of such lists.
 A politics discussion forum is supposed to be unfettered and open to broad-based opinions.
 By slapping blanket bans on the domains of credible media sites, the moderators exposed themselves to the criticisms and insults that, in many cases, they thoroughly deserved.